Juniper/contrail-charms/contrail-agent/README.md

 Usage
 -----

-Nova Compute, Contrail Controller are prerequisite services to deploy.
+Contrail Controller are prerequisite service to deploy.

-Nova Compute should be deployed with legacy plugin management set to false:

-    nova-compute:
-      manage-neutron-plugin-legacy-mode: false

 Once ready, deploy and relate as follows:

-    juju deploy contrail-openstack-compute
+    juju deploy contrail-agent
-    juju add-relation nova-compute contrail-openstack-compute
+    juju add-relation contrail-agent:juju-info nova-compute:juju-info
-    juju add-relation contrail-openstack-compute contrail-controller
+    juju add-relation contrail-agent contrail-controller

 Install Sources
 ---------------

-The version of OpenContrail installed when deploying can be changed using the 'install-sources' option.
+The version of packages installed when deploying must be configured using the 'install-sources' option.
 This is a multilined value that may refer to PPAs or Deb repositories.